rojeras/TpinfoBackend/README.md

-# Overview
+# tpinfo-backend
 This repo contains the TPDB-api.
 It is the backend, server part, of tpinfo (where hippo and SLL Statistik make up the frontend).

-Complementary documentation is available at https://sllrtp.atlassian.net/wiki/spaces/TPIN/pages/3850371085/tpinfo+dokumentation

-# Local installation
-Clone this repository.
+Code, database and API documentation is available (in Swedish) at the  [tpinfo Confluence site](https://sllrtp.atlassian.net/wiki/spaces/TPIN/pages/3850371085/tpinfo+dokumentation) .
+Get in touch with [Region Stockholm RTP-förvaltning](mailto:informationsinfrastruktur.hsf@sll.se) to request access.

+(The frontend reside in its own repository, see https://github.com/rojeras/tpinfo-frontend)

-## Prerequisites
+## Development
+### Setup
+#### Overview
 To be able to run the application the following must be fulfilled:
 * A unix system; Linux or MacOS
 * Database engine; MariaDB (preferred) or MySQL